-- Initiates authentication by sending the initiation message, AKE_Init, containing a 64-bit pseudo-random value (r{tx}) and TxCaps parameters. - Reads AKE_Send_Cert from the receiver containing $cert{rx}$, a 64-bit pseudo-random value (r{rx}) and RxCaps.
+- Initiates authentication by sending the initiation message, AKE_Init, containing a 64-bit pseudo-random value (r{tx}) and TxCaps parameters. - Reads AKE_Send_Cert from the receiver containing cert{rx}, a 64-bit pseudo-random value (r{rx}) and RxCaps.
 REPEATER bit in RxCaps indicates whether the connected receiver is an HDCP Repeater.
 If REPEATER is set to one, it indicates the receiver is an HDCP Repeater.
 The AKE_Send_Cert message must be available for the transmitter to read within 100 ms from the time the transmitter finishes writing the AKE_Init message parameters to the HDCP Receiver.
-If the AKE_Send_Cert message is not available for the transmitter to read within 100 ms from the transmitter finishes writing the AKE_Init message parameters to the HDCP Receiver.
-If the AKE_Send_Cert message is not available for the transmitter to read within 100 ms, the transmitter aborts the authentication protocol. - Extracts Receiver ID from cert{rx} - If the HDCP Transmitter does not have a 128-bit Master Key k_m stored corresponding to the Receiver ID (See Section 2.2.1) - Verifies the signature on the certificate using kpub{dcp}.
+If the AKE_Send_Cert message is not available for the transmitter to read within 100 ms, the transmitter aborts the authentication protocol. - Extracts Receiver ID from cert{rx} - o If the HDCP Transmitter does not have a 128-bit Master Key k_m stored corresponding to the Receiver ID (See Section 2.2.1) - Verifies the signature on the certificate using kpub{dep}.
 Failure of signature verification constitutes an authentication failure and the HDCP Transmitter aborts the authentication protocol. - Generates a pseudo-random 128-bit Master Key k_m .
 Encrypts k_m with $kpub{rx}$ ($E{kpub}(km)$) and sends AKE_No_Stored_km message to the receiver containing the 1024-bit $E{kpub}(km)$.
 RSAES-OAEP encryption scheme must be used as defined by PKCS #1 V2.1: RSA Cryptography Standard.
 SHA-256 is the underlying hash function.
 The mask generation function used is MGF1 which uses SHA-256 as its underlying hash function. - Verifies integrity of the System Renewability Message (SRM).
 It does this by checking the signature of the SRM using kpub{dcp}.
-Failure of this integrity check constitutes an authentication failure and causes the HDCP Transmitter to abort authentication protocol.

-The top-level HDCP Transmitter checks to see if the Receiver ID of the connected device is found in the revocation list.
+Failure of this integrity check constitutes an authentication failure and causes the HDCP Transmitter to abort authentication protocol. - The top-level HDCP Transmitter checks to see if the Receiver ID of the connected device is found in the revocation list.
 If the Receiver ID of the connected HDCP Device is found in the revocation list, authentication fails and the authentication protocol is aborted.
-SRM integrity check and revocation check are performed only by the top-level HDCP Transmitter.

-- Performs key derivation as explained in Section 2.7 to generate 256bit k_d . $k_d = dkey_0 \parallel dkey_1$, where $dkey_0$ and $dkey_1$ are derived keys generated when ctr = 0 and ctr = 1 respectively. $dkey_0$ and $dkey_1$ are in big-endian order. - Computes 256-bit H = HMAC-SHA256($r{tx} \parallel RxCaps \parallel TxCaps$, k_d) where HMAC-SHA256 is computed over $r{tx} \parallel RxCaps \parallel TxCaps$ and the key used for HMAC is k_d. - Reads the AKE_Send_H_prime message from the receiver containing the 256-bit H'.
+SRM integrity check and revocation check are performed only by the top-level HDCP Transmitter. - Performs key derivation as explained in Section 2.7 to generate 256-bit k_d. k_d = dkey0 || dkey1, where dkey0 and dkey1 are derived keys generated when ctr = 0 and ctr = 1 respectively. dkey0 and dkey1 are in big-endian order. - Computes 256-bit H = HMAC-SHA256($r{tx} \parallel RxCaps \parallel TxCaps$, k_d) where HMAC-SHA256 is computed over $r{tx} \parallel RxCaps \parallel TxCaps$ and the key used for HMAC is k_d . - Reads the AKE_Send_H_prime message from the receiver containing the 256-bit H'.
 The AKE_Send_H_prime message must be available for the transmitter to read within one second from the time the transmitter finishes writing the AKE_No_Stored_km message parameters to the HDCP Receiver.
 If the AKE_Send_H_prime message is not available for the transmitter to read within one second or there is a mismatch between H and H', the transmitter aborts the authentication protocol.

-- If the HDCP Transmitter has a 128-bit Master Key k_m stored corresponding to the Receiver ID (See Section 2.2.1) - Sends AKE_Stored_km message to the receiver with the 128-bit $E{kh}(k_m)$ and the 128-bit m corresponding to the Receiver ID of the HDCP Receiver - Verifies integrity of the System Renewability Message (SRM).
-It does this by checking the signature of the SRM using kpub{dcp}.
+- If the HDCP Transmitter has a 128-bit Master Key k_m stored corresponding to the Receiver ID (See Section 2.2.1) - Sends AKE_Stored_km message to the receiver with the 128-bit E{kh}(k_m) and the 128-bit m corresponding to the Receiver ID of the HDCP Receiver - Verifies integrity of the System Renewability Message (SRM).
+It does this by checking the signature of the SRM using kpub{dep}.
 Failure of this integrity check constitutes an authentication failure and causes the HDCP Transmitter to abort the authentication protocol.